awsdocs/amazon-sagemaker-developer-guide/doc_source/image-classification.md

 ### Inference with Image Format<a name="IC-inference"></a>

 The generated models can be hosted for inference and support encoded `.jpg` and `.png` image formats as `application/x-image` content\-type\.
+The input image will be resized automatically.
 The output is the probability values for all classes encoded in JSON format\.

 For more details on training and inference, see the image classification sample notebook instances\.